How To Remove Freshly Applied Wax From Your Car? (Answered)

 How To Check If The Wax Is Completely Removed

-As I already told you, when you do all the steps above, the car’s paint should be spotless, and without any waxes on it.
+When you do all the steps above, the car’s paint should be spotless and without any wax on it.
 However, there’s always a chance that there’s still some wax left on the color.
-It depends on the type of wax you were using, its resistance, quality, etc.
+It depends on the type of wax you are using, its resistance, quality, etc.

 That’s why I always like to check if there’s still any wax sitting on the paint.